asahlcurtis/asahlcurtis/README.md

 - 👋 Hi, I’m @asahlcurtis
 - 👀 I’m interested in ...
-Game development, web development.
+Software development.
 - 🌱 I’m currently learning ...
-Game development.
+Software development and 3D graphics.
 - 💞️ I’m looking to collaborate on ...
-My game Rogue-protocol.
+My game virtual assistant Tuxy.
 - 📫 How to reach me ...
-Just reach me on gmail.
+Just reach me on Gmail.